StudioDeTelevision/admiraljs/README.md

 - Written in javascript with requirejs / jquery / backbone
 - Usable with the bundled server or as a standalone webapp

+# Server

+AdmiralJS was developped as a client-side webapp, to make it as much as possible independant from frameworks and platforms.
+It can be used with its own api server developped with expressjs under node It can easily be used with SAILSJS under node (see SailsJS Configuration) It can also just be used as a standalone webapp, and you might provide your own api server, under node, or under apache with php or whatever.

-# Use with bundled express/node server
+## Use it with bundled express/node server

+It maybe the simplest way to start.
 AdmiralJS comes as a nodejs module, offering a restful api server which can be used to manipulate your mongo database for your project.

-Admiral can also be easily plugged into a SAILSJS project and thanks to the waterline ORM, you might have the possibility to administrate data stored on a MYsql, Mongo, Redis server , etc ...

-## Installation
+### Installation

 ** Requirements: **
 ** NodeJS   **